Editor's note

 Ingredients

-- 3 lb beef brisket or other, preferably local grass-fed
+- 3 lb beef brisket (preferably local grass-fed)

 For the Brine

-- 2.5 cups natural whey or sauerkraut brine
+- 2 cups natural whey or sauerkraut brine1

 - 2 cups celery juice